Gomphidae

 The Gomphidae are a family of dragonflies commonly referred to as clubtails or club-tailed dragonflies.
-The family contains about 90 genera and 900 species found across North and South America, Europe, Asia, and Australia.
+The family contains about 90 genera and 900 species found across North and South America, Europe, Asia, Australia, and Africa.
 The name refers to the club-like widening of the end of the abdomen (abdominal segments 7 through 9).
 However, this club is usually less pronounced in females and is entirely absent in some species.

 Etymology

-The name may be derived from Latin gomphus or gond meaning "hinge".
+The name is from Greek gomphos, "bolt, nail", for the shape of the insect's abdomen.